FAQs about the Kundiman Retreat:

 Q: Can you clarify what you mean about “identifying information”?

 A: Before you submit your application, we ask that you do not include your name in your cover letter or writing sample.
 Please don’t include your name on your work sample files.
+Please double check your headers and footers to ensure your name does not appear there.

 Q: Does the cover letter need to be double-spaced?